 Dr Jang Young Kim, who co-authored a report on his team’s findings, said that poor sleep can lead to a condition called metabolic syndrome which in turn can increase the odds of being diagnosed with diabetes and heart disease, and suffering a stroke.
 A 2014 study also discovered that metabolic syndrome was more common in men with male pattern hair loss, although the links were unclear.

-Lack of sleep is already known to be a cause of hair loss because it leads to stress which can inhibit hair growth.
+is already known to be a cause of hair loss because it leads to stress which can inhibit hair growth.
 But the new evidence suggests that on top of this, the risk of hair falling out as a result of sleep-related issues increases now that diabetes and other medical conditions have been added to the mix.

 Diabetes, for example, can lead to the hair loss conditions Telogen Effluvium or Chronic Telogen Effluvium.
 Heart disease, according to six historic studies, is also linked to hair loss.
 Furthermore, it has been claimed that heart disease medications such as statins may lead to hair loss.